EchoFreeCore/TOS-7/README.md

 `scheduler.c`, `mmu.c`).

-The syscall ABI is modeled after FreeBSD for libc compatibility, but only a minimal subset is implemented for early bootstrapping.
+The syscall ABI is modeled after FreeBSD for libc compatibility, but only a minimal subset is implemented..

 --------------------------
 TRAP AND INTERRUPTS